-Responsibility of managing coastal waters was transferred to the Department of Environmental Affairs, Branch Oceans and Coasts (DEA: O&C) in terms of the National Environmental Management: Integrated Coastal Management Act (NEM: ICMA), which was promulgated in February 2009.
+Responsibility of managing coastal waters was transferred to the then Department of Environmental Affairs, in terms of the National Environmental Management: Integrated Coastal Management Act (NEM: ICMA), which was promulgated in February 2009.
+These guidelines form part of the Coastal Water Discharge Permit Regulatory regime (CWDP).
+The CWDP Regulations were published by the Minister in GN 382 in GG 42304 of 15 March 2019.